-Get the latest information & advice from the Teagasc Crops team in this month's newsletter.
-It includes: Cover crops; Spring beans; Winter oilseed rape; Upcoming Teagasc events; Teagasc Tillage Podcast; and Health & safety - Review your risk assessment.
+Get the latest information and advice from the Teagasc Crops team in this month's newsletter.
+It covers: Spring beans; oilseed rape and cover crops.

 In this month's edition:

 - Spring beans